tawseef-rahman/recipe-box/README.md

 ## MongoDB, Express.js, React, and Node.js

-RecipeBox is an application that allows a user to create a personalized account and add/modify recipes to their account.
+RecipeBox is an application that allows a user to create a personalized account and add, modify, and save recipes to their account.

 The application is simple to use.